LCA-ActivityBrowser/activity-browser/docs/source/index.rst

 Extensions
 ----------

-A tool for modeling life cycles based on a :ref:`Meta-Process Concept <introduction-metaprocesses>`.
+A tool for modeling life cycles based on a :ref:`Meta-Process Concept <metaprocess_introduction>`.

 Documentation